Basis of preparation

 The Group meets its working capital requirements through a combination of committed and uncommitted facilities and overdrafts.
 The overdrafts and uncommitted facilities are repayable on demand but the committed facilities are due for renewal as set out below.
 There is sufficient headroom in the committed facility covenants to assume that these facilities can be operated as contracted for the foreseeable future.

-The committed facilities as at 30 June 2016 were as follows:
+On 3 April 2017, the Group extended the £230m Revolving Credit Facility for five years to April 2022.
+The committed facilities as at 30 June 2017 were as follows:

 The Group's forecasts and projections, which cover a period of at least 12 months from the date of approval of this Interim management report, taking account of reasonable potential changes in trading performance, show that the Group should be able to operate within the level of its current committed facilities.